Who is eligible for Delaware Humanities grant funding?

 - Equipment, property, or capital purchases

-- Museum or library acquisitions
+- Museum and library acquisitions not directly tied to humanities programming/activities

 - Lobbying or direct social action, planning for direct action, or projects which advocate for a particular course of action